symblai/symbl-adapter-for-chime-demo/README.md

 ```

 The following will create a CloudFormation stack containing a Lambda and
 API Gateway deployment that runs the `meetingV2` demo.
-Make sure the bucket and stack names are unique.
+Make sure the bucket and stack names are unique to AWS.

 ```
 npm run deploy -- -r us-east-1 -b <my-bucket> -s <my-stack-name> -a meetingV2